Corporate Governance

 The RBF is established as an independent institution under the RBF Act (1983) and is fully owned by the Government of Fiji.
 The functions and duties of the Reserve Bank are specified in the RBF Act (1983), RBF (Amendment) Decree 2009, the Banking Act (1995), the Insurance Act (1998), the Exchange Control Act (Rev. 1985), the Financial Transactions Reporting (FTR) Act (2004), Payment and Settlement Systems Oversight Regulations (2004), the Fiji National Provident Fund Decree (2011), the Companies Act (2015) and the Fair Reporting of Credit Act (2016).

-(1) The RBF is the central bank of the State, whose primary objects are: –
+(1) The Reserve Bank of Fiji is the central bank of the State, whose primary objects are –

-a) To protect the value of the currency in the interest of balanced and sustainable economic growth;
+(a) to protect the value of the currency in the interest of balanced and sustainable economic growth;

-b) To formulate monetary policy;
+(b) to formulate monetary policy;

-c) To promote price stability;
+(c) to promote price stability;

-d) To issue currency; and
+(d) to issue currency; and

-(2) In pursuing its primary objects, the RBF must perform its functions independently and without fear, favour, or prejudice, but there must be a regular consultation between the RBF and the Minister responsible for Finance, Strategic Planning, National Development & Statistics.
+(2) In pursuing its primary objects, the Reserve Bank of Fiji must perform its functions independently and without fear, favour or prejudice, but there must be regular consultation between the Reserve Bank of Fiji and the Minister responsible for finance.

-(3) The powers and functions of the RBF are those customarily exercised and performed by central banks.
+(3) The powers and functions of the Reserve Bank of Fiji are those customarily exercised and performed by central banks.

 The Vision of the Bank is “Leading Fiji to Economic Success” and is supported by the Mission statements and a set of Values.